 Please do call us to discuss.

 Reasons for picking us

-- We have dealt with a large number of EMI schemes.
+- We have dealt with a large number of EMI options.
 This is a core business area for Gannons and we have the experience you need.

-- We are set up to focus on private companies and understand the relationships between company and shareholders.
+- We focus on private companies and understand the relationships between company and shareholders.
 We also understand the need to be cost proportionate.

 To help you decide if an EMI scheme is an idea for you we have explained a brief guide:

 - Taxation under the EMI scheme;

 - Valuing shares for tax purposes used in an EMI scheme; and

 Benefits of providing EMI options